 Foreign transactions are subject to a 3 percent fee for each transaction, in U.S. Dollars, which is ironic, given the name of the card.

 Are There Late Payment or Other Penalty Fees?

 Late payment and returned payment penalties are 15 dollars for cardholders who were Iowa residents when they opened their accounts.
-Late payment penalties are up to 37 dollars for everyone else.
-Returned payment fees are up to 37 dollars for everyone else.
+Late and returned payment penalties are up to 37 dollars each for everyone else.
 Cash advances are charged either 10 dollars or 5 percent for each transfer, whichever is greater.